 Text proposed to be added is displayed in underline type font.
 Text proposed to be deleted is displayed in strikethrough type font.

-The Exchange intends to make permanent its regulations within the two additional years Government Code Section 100504(a)(6) was amended to provide for.
-The Exchange has proceeded with due diligence to comply with the requirements in Government Code
+The Exchange intends to make permanent these proposed regulations within the five years Government Code Section 100504(a)(6) provides for.